Arcade Fire: 2020–2024: We

-Following the release of We on May 6, 2022, Arcade Fire announced the group’s first world tour since 2018, starting in August 2022.
+Following the release of We on May 6, 2022, Arcade Fire announced the "WE" Tour, the group's first world tour since 2018, starting in August 2022.
 They again appeared on Saturday Night Live on May 7, 2022, playing "Unconditional I (Lookout Kid)", "The Lightning I, II", and "End of The Empire II" over the closing credits.
-They ended the Mother's Day performance with Win Butler stating “A woman’s right to choose forever and ever and ever, amen.”
+They ended the Mother's Day performance with Win Butler stating "A woman's right to choose forever and ever and ever, amen."

-On August 27, 2022, Win Butler was accused by four people of several instances of sexual misconduct between 2016 and 2020, including sexual assault, unwanted explicit texts, and pursuing relationships with younger, legally-adult fans ranging in age from 18 to 23.
+On August 27, 2022, Win Butler was accused by four people of several instances of sexual misconduct between 2016 and 2020, including sexual assault, unwanted explicit texts, and pursuing relationships with younger fans ranging in age from 18 to 23.
 Butler and Chassagne denied the allegations and said all the encounters had been consensual.
-A few days later, Canadian artist Feist announced that she and her band would be dropping out as the opening act of Arcade Fire's European tour due to the allegations, having donated proceeds from the two shows she had already played to a local women's aid organization in Dublin.
+A few days later, Canadian artist Feist announced that she and her band would be dropping out as the opening act of the European leg of the "WE" Tour due to the allegations, having donated proceeds from the two shows she had already played to a local women's aid organization in Dublin.
+Beck also dropped out as the opening act of the tour's American leg later that year.

+In November 2022, Arcade Fire were announced as headliners for the 2023 editions of the Kalorama festival in Lisbon and the Cala Mijas festival in Málaga.
+In April 2023, Arcade Fire were added to Pharrell Williams' curated festival Something in the Water, held in Virginia Beach.
+In June 2023, Arcade Fire was announced as a Friday headliner for Mexico City's Corona Capital festival in November.
+Arcade Fire earned headlining slots on 2024 festivals, including all South American Lollapalooza editions, Shaky Knees in Atlanta and Bilbao BBK Live in Bilbao, Spain.